This week we invited Laura Asplin, our Clinical Marketing Manager, to share one of her favourite experiences since joining the JO team last year.

 Mr Thompson performed an arthroscopic repair of the meniscus.
-However, due to Darcy’s age and her open growth plates ACL reconstruction was not appropriate at this time.
+However, due to Darcy’s age and her open growth plates, ACL reconstruction was not appropriate.

-Darcy’s keenness to return to her activities led Mr Thompson to discuss the use of a ligament stability brace that would protect her knee from instability in relation to her ruptured ACL.
-It was also imperative to protect the repair of the meniscus that Mr Thompson has performed to #savethejoint.
+Darcy’s keenness to return to her activities led Mr Thompson to discuss using a ligament stability brace to protect her knee from instability to her ruptured ACL.
+It was also imperative to protect the meniscus repair that Mr Thompson has performed to #savethejoint.

-Darcy’s knee was measured at home and I then fitted her with a Z-12 ligament stability brace.
-This has given her the confidence to be able to return to her main passion which is horse riding.
+I measured darcy’s knee at home, then fitted her with a Z-12 ligament stability brace.
+This has given her the confidence to return to her main passion, which is horse riding.
 Darcy is over the moon to be back to her hobby!

 “Wearing the brace makes me trust my knee again!”

-It is acknowledged in research that the risk of contralateral ACL rupture after initial injury in the paediatric population is 300% higher for patients aged 19 and under compared to those over 19 years old (Webster et al, 2014).
-I discussed with Darcy and her Mum the importance of physiotherapy at this stage of Darcy’s rehabilitation in order to protect her opposite knee and also to help her to be in the strongest form going in to ACL surgery at some stage.
+Research acknowledges that the risk of contralateral ACL rupture after initial injury in the paediatric population is 300% higher for patients aged 19 and under compared to those over 19 years old (Webster et al., 2014).
+I discussed with Darcy and her Mum the importance of physiotherapy at this stage of Darcy’s rehabilitation to protect her opposite knee and help her be in the strongest form going into ACL surgery at some stage.

-Across the world there is an initiative to help to prevent serious knee injury.
-Many countries have their own programmes for their athletes to follow such as the FIFA 11+ and the PEP programme.
-The KNEE programme in Australia is a very well considered exercise regime for juniors through to elite sports players aimed to reduce the prevalence of serious knee injury.
-The programme is split out into warm up, strength, balance and agility; the key areas shown to be in deficit of knee patients.
+Across the world, there is an initiative to help to prevent serious knee injuries.
+Many countries have their own programmes for their athletes, such as the FIFA 11+ and the PEP programme.
+The KNEE programme in Australia is a very well-considered exercise regime for juniors through elite sports players aimed to reduce the prevalence of serious knee injury.
+The programme is split out into warm-up, strength, balance and agility; the key areas shown to be in a deficit of knee patients.
 Players do not need to perform every exercise each time.
 The programme needs to be completed at least twice a week for maximum effectiveness.
 The UK is working towards a similar programme with a working group of knee surgeons and specialist physiotherapists.

 Mr Thompson took up his Consultant post at University Hospital Coventry and Warwickshire in 2005.
-During his time at the Trust he has been Clinical Director responsible for leading a large team of orthopaedic surgeons who work there.
-With his extensive experience in all areas of knee surgery from sports injuries to revision knee replacement.
-He has strong links with a number of professional sports teams in the UK and also involved in treatment of the British Gymnastics team.
+During his time at the Trust, he has been the Clinical Director responsible for leading a large team of orthopaedic surgeons who work there.
+With his extensive experience in all areas of knee surgery, from sports injuries to revision knee replacement.
+He has strong links with several professional sports teams in the UK and is also involved in the treatment of the British Gymnastics team.

-At Joint Operations we are delighted to base our advice on braces on our extensive physiotherapy experience.
-It is always a pleasure to be able to talk with patients’ with a genuine understanding of their injuries and anatomy.
+At Joint Operations, we are delighted to base our advice on braces on our extensive physiotherapy experience.
+It is always a pleasure to talk with patients with a genuine understanding of their injuries and anatomy.
 We would be delighted to help you and/or your patients with their bracing needs.